Doane-CCLA/docs/using-the-hpc/how-to-use/execute-a-job.md

 # Execute a Job on Your SHCP Condo Allocation

-The tutorial below shows you how to run Wes Kendall's basic "hello world" program, written in C, using the message passing interface (MPI) to scale across the SHPC Condo compute nodes [[1]](#works-cited).
-This tutorial is intended for users who are new to the SHPC Condo environment and leverages a portable batch system (PBS) script and a C source code.
+The tutorial below shows you how to run Wes Kendall's basic "hello world" program, written in C, using the message passing interface (MPI) to scale across the HPC Condo compute nodes [[1]](#works-cited).
+This tutorial is intended for users who are new to the HPC Condo environment and leverages a portable batch system (PBS) script and a C source code.

 Additional examples can be found in [C++](examples/cpp.md), [Fortran](examples/fortran.md) or [Python](examples/python.md) sections.